ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

   --build-arg ARTIFACTORY_USERNAME=$ARTIFACTORY_USERNAME \
   -t watson-nlp-container:v1
 ```
-### 1.1 Running watson nlp container in local workstation
+### 1.1 Run the server locally
+To run the server on your local host, run the following command.
 ```
 docker run -p 8085:8085 watson-nlp-container:v1
 ```
-The gRPC service will be exposed in localhost 8085
+The gRPC service will be exposed in localhost on port 8085.

-### 1.2 Running watson nlp container in OpenShift/K8 cluster
+### 1.2 Run the server in an OpenShift or Kubernetes cluster
-Make sure you have proper access to the cluster and following tools are installed in your workstation
+Alternatively, you can run the service on an OpenShift or Kubernetes cluster.
+Ensure that you have access to the cluster and that you have either Kubernetes (`kubectl`) or OpenShift (`oc`) CLI installed on your local machine.
-- kubernetes CLI or OpenShift OC CLI

-Assuming that the docker file you craeted in step 1 is accessible in your OpenShift/k8 cluster.
-Please change the docker image repo in the **Runtime/Deployment/deployment.yaml** file.
+Assuming that the Docker file you created in step 1 is accessible in your OpenShift/k8 cluster.
+Change the Docker image repo in the **Runtime/Deployment/deployment.yaml** file.
 Run the below commands to deploy in the cluster from the project root directory **Watson-NLP-Container**
-**In OpenShift**
+**Install in a OpenShift cluster**
 ```
 oc apply -f Runtime/deployment/deployment.yaml
 ```
-Check if the pod and service are running
+Check that the pod and service are running.
 ```
 oc get pods
 oc get svc
 ```
-**In k8**
+**Install in a Kubernetes cluster**
 ```
 kubectl apply -f Runtime/deployment/deployment.yaml
 ```
-Check if the pod and service are running
+Check that the pod and service are running.
 ```
 kubectl get pods
 kubectl get svc
 ```
-## 2 Testing the Watson NLP Runtime with a python client
+## 2 Test the Watson NLP Runtime with a Python client
-To run this application you need to gain access to Artifactory to install the below client library
+In order to run this application you need to gain access to Artifactory to install the below client libraries:
 - **watson_nlp**: Data model is going to be used to prepare the request object
 - **watson_nlp_runtime_client:** it is a packaged gRPC stub libary to communicate to the watson nlp runtime

-Steps to create the client application
 **Install python library**
  ```
 pip install watson_nlp